SaraB333/Cave-Monster/README.md

 - *Game difficulty*
   - The game was so easy I was finding it hard to test the monster winning sceanario, so to test this I made the monsters attack a lot higher.
 Once I was satisfied it was running fine, I changed the monsters attack back, and changed the players attack to be lower so that the game wasn't so easy.

+- *Deployment*
+ - After deployment I realised I hadn't limited my text to 80 characters and changed the code to suit.
+I didn't realise at firth the indentations were wrong until trying the deployed version again.
+I fixed this issue and pushed once more.

 ### Validator Testing

 ################# NEEDS LOOKING AT ##################